Skip to Content

 As I cover in my guide to getting around Cuba, the most convenient way of travelling between destinations in Cuba is by collectivo taxi or the Viazul bus.

-A collectivo taxi groups together tourists who are travelling to and from the same destinations on the same date.
 Therefore, you can get a collectivo taxi at a lower price than a traditional taxi.
 It’s quicker and more comfortable than the bus, and usually costs around the same.
 However, they are not always running.

 To book a collectivo taxi to Trinidad, you’ll need to ask your accommodation to call around private licensed taxi companies to enquire whether there are any collectivo taxis running to Trinidad.
 It’s best to keep your dates of travel as open as possible, as collectivo taxis run according to demand.

-The Viazul bus service is your second-best option.
 They are comfortable, air-conditioned buses, bookable online (using a VPN if you’re already in Cuba) or by visiting the bus office in your start destination to buy a ticket, ideally at least 24 hours in advance.
 You can check the timetable on the Viazul bus website.

 Things to do in Trinidad Cuba: Where to stay in Trinidad Cuba